 Level 3M, Oei Tiong Ham Building

 In the world of ideas, Prof Mahbubani has spoken and published globally.
-His articles have appeared in a wide range of journals and newspapers.
-He is the author of Can Asians Think?, Beyond The Age Of Innocence: Rebuilding Trust between America and the World, The New Asian Hemisphere: The Irresistible Shift of Global Power to the East and The Great Convergence: Asia, The West and the Logic of One World which was selected by the Financial Times as one of the best books of 2013.
+His articles have appeared in a wide range of journals and newspapers, including Foreign Affairs, Foreign Policy, Washington Quarterly, Survival, American Interest, National Interest, Time, Newsweek, Financial Times and New York Times.
+He has also been profiled in the Economist and in Time Magazine.
+He is the author of Can Asians Think?, Beyond The Age Of Innocence: Rebuilding Trust between America and the World, The New Asian Hemisphere: The Irresistible Shift of Global Power to the East, and The Great Convergence: Asia, The West and the Logic of One World.
+His books have been translated widely.
+The Great Convergence: Asia, The West and the Logic of One World was selected by the Financial Times as one of the best books of 2013.
 His latest book is Can Singapore Survive?
-More information on his writings can be found on www.mahbubani.net.
+More information on his writings can be found at www.mahbubani.net.

 Prof Mahbubani was awarded the President’s Scholarship in 1967.
 He graduated with a First Class honours degree in Philosophy from the University of Singapore in 1971.
 From Dalhousie University, Canada, he received a Masters degree in Philosophy in 1976 and an honorary doctorate in 1995.
 He spent a year as a fellow at the Center for International Affairs at Harvard University from 1991 to 1992.
 Prof Mahbubani was also listed as one of the top 100 public intellectuals in the world by Foreign Policy and Prospect magazines in September 2005, and included in the March 2009 Financial Times list of Top 50 individuals who would shape the debate on the future of capitalism.
 Prof Mahbubani was selected as one of Foreign Policy’s Top Global Thinkers in 2010 and 2011.
 In 2011, he was described as “the muse of the Asian century”.
 He was also selected by Prospect magazine as one of the top 50 world thinkers in 2014.